Hi from Jamie Kruse and Elizabeth Ellsworth, co-directors of smudge studio. We're excited to be facilitating this conversation.

 We think that our studio's project, ExtremeMediaStudies.org, activates the principle of "hybridity" as a strategy in contemporary art, because it cross-pollinates education, journalism, art, media, and design.
 We are using media to experiment with a hybrid voice for public discussion and education--one that actualizes the power of art and aesthetic experience as ways of knowing the world.
 We hope to make ExtremeMediaStudies.org a generative resource and outlet for expanding the fields of art and media by orchestrating collaborations among artists, art educators, museum educators, college teachers, and teacher educators.

-also a collaborative art practice and design/media studio based in New York.
+smudge is also a collaborative art practice and design/media studio based in New York.
 The artist statement for our practice is: Humans, the landscape, and the built environment are forces in play.
 At times their relationality creates intense points of contact that necessitate extraordinary acts of creativity and invention.
 Our practice uses media to locate and pass through these "limit cases."

 Much of our work addresses Art + Environment, especially the "limit case" project and our projects of "topographical signaling."